Schwarzeisc00l/linuxgamingpackages/README.md

 ```
  git clone https://github.com/Schwarzeisc00l/linuxgamingpackages && cd linuxgamingpackages
  ```
  and then python3 lgp.py to run.
 It detects the distro by itself.
-If you think some packages are missing or want support for anothr distro, or just found a bug, feel free to contact me.
+If you think some packages are missing or want support for another distro, or just found a bug, feel free to contact me.

 ## Arch Linux (Legacy)